DJ-Dingo/pibooth-oled-display/README.rst

 ----------------------------------------------------

-How to use date-time / logo / Animated Gif
+How to use Date-Time / Logo / Animated Gif
 ------------------------------------------

 How to change the Date-Time format